hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 This document defines a new extension `dual_signature_algorithms` to negotiate support for two categories of signature algorithms, typically one set of classic schemes and one set of PQ schemes.
 It also makes changes to the `Certificate` and `CertificateVerify` messages to take advantage of both certificates when authenticating the end entity.

-## Open Design Issues

-This section documents open design questions that are not resolved in this version, and for which the authors wish Working Group input.

-This section is for Working Group review, and to be removed before publication.

-## Allow mixed certificate chains?

-Issue: TLS 1.3 has `signature_algorithms` to negotiate the signature used in the TLS handshake (which is the public key of the EE cert), and optionally `signature_algorithms_cert` if the peer wishes to negotiate the CA's algorithms separately.
-Historically, cert chains are either exclusively RSA or exclusively ECDSA and `signature_algorithms_certs` is badly supported in the wild.

-The question is whether to continue to support negotiation of CA algs separately from EE algs in a dual context.

-Design options:

-1. When a `signature_algorithms_certs` extension is present, then it applies to both chains of the dual, and `dual_signature_algorithms` only applies to EE certs.
-If not present, then `dual_signature_algorithms` applies to both EE and chain.
-This is the option chosen for presentation in this version of the draft, and is believed to be most consistent with the intent of 8446, though it is has bad alignment with TLS implementations in the wild and increases implementation complexity.

-2. Mandate that `dual_signature_algorithms` always applies to both EE and chain, and take the position that `signature_algorithms_cert` only applies to the single-certificate case.
-This makes it impossible to have dual certs with mixed-algorithm chains.

-## Can the client fail if it doesn't like the server's choice?

-This design choice is about how expressive the negotiation mechanism is.

-This version presents a scheme which presents three lists: \[Single\], \[DualFirst\], \[DualSecond\].
-It is implicit that the full set of combinations of \[DualFirst\] X \[DualSecond\] is supported.
-This design does not allow for the omission of combinations that make little sense, such as RSA-2048 with a PQC Level 5 scheme.

-Design options:

-1. Make the negotiation mechanism more expressive (ie more complex) to cover this case.
-2. The client MUST honor any choice of pair from \[DualFirst\], \[DualSecond\]; ie if it supports the algorithms, then it supports them; it is not allowed to reject specific combinations.
-This option is presented in this version.
-3. The client MAY abort the connection if it does not accept the server's choice of combination.

 # Conventions and Definitions